jackgwade/cat-snapshot-r/README.md

 text
 Copy code
 data/processed/scs_combined_2015_2024.csv
-Note: The data/ directory is listed in .gitignore, so raw and processed data are not committed to the repository.
+Note: the data/ directory is listed in .gitignore, so raw and processed data are not committed to the repository.

 2. Visualize Severe Convective Hotspots
 Script: R/03_visualize_hotspots.R